-The large growth in distributed energy resources (DER) presents an opportunity to develop a new approach to black-start, however, there are significant technical, organisational, and commercial challenges to address.
+The large growth in DER presents an opportunity to develop a new approach to black-start; however, there are significant technical, organisational and commercial challenges to address.

 Components & enablers

-A minimum load is required when islanding for generators to be able to start safely
+A minimum load is required when islanding for generators to start safely

 - A load bank can provide this in incremental steps

-- A minimum fault level required for converter connected generation (e.g. wind) to connect.
-May not be available when operated as an island, manufacturers would have to look for alternative means.
+- A minimum fault level is required for converter connected generation (e. g. wind) to connect.
+This may not be available when operated as an island; in this case, manufacturers would have to look for alternative means

 Main issues identified for islands: